Irish tax adviser wins landmark Australian backpacker tax case

 Taxback.com said the ruling makes the tax “unworkable” and is likely to force the Australian tax authorities to review the measure in its entirety.

-If the ruling is upheld following any appeal and the tax deemed illegal, backpackers hit by the charge over the past three years could be in line for rebate of up to $2,730 for each year worked.
+If the ruling is upheld following any appeal and the tax deemed illegal, backpackers hit by the charge over the past three years could be in line for rebate of up to 2,730 Australian dollars for each year worked.
 The Australian government has yet to signal if it will appeal the ruling.

 There are estimated to be up to 75,000 Irish nationals on working holiday visas in Australia in any given year.